WaliDev/WALi-OpenNWA/Bindings/README.md

 This directory has a *beta* SWIG-generated interface for portions of WALi.
 I've only used it under Python 2.

+THERE ARE PROBLEMS WITH THIS!
+THEY MAY CHANGE!

 # Using